delameter/pytermor/docs/guide/install.rst

          </div>
       </div>

+   .. todo :: Find a solution for embedding colored text into PDF (as SVG -> PNG maybe?)

  - One-liner for virtual environment (`venv`) with `pytermor` pre-installed (see `Installation`_) :comment:`(note that the library source code root folder should be used as current working directory)`: